Pericúes: Subsistence and material culture

 The Pericú are best known for their maritime orientation, harvesting fish, shellfish, and marine mammals from the waters of the southern Gulf of California.
 Terrestrial resources such as agave, the fruit of cacti, small game, and deer were also important.
 Agriculture was not practiced.

 The Pericú were one of the few aboriginal groups on the California coasts to possess watercraft other than tule balsas, making use of wooden rafts and double-bladed paddles.
 Nets, spears or harpoons, darts, and bows and arrows were tools for procuring fish and meat.
 Bags, baskets, and gourds were used for carrying, since pottery was not made.
 The requirements for shelter and clothing were minimal, although the women wore skirts of fiber or animal skins and both sexes adopted various forms of adornment.

 Social organization

 The division of labor among the Pericú was evidently based primarily or exclusively on sex and age.
 They were variously reported as being either monogamous or polygamous.
 Communities seem to have been politically independent.
 Leadership positions were hereditary and were sometimes held by women.
 Inter-community and inter-ethnic warfare seems to have been frequent, and conflicts with the Guaycura were chronic.

 Religion

-Fragments of Pericú mythology were recorded in the early 1730s (Venegas 1979(4):524-525).
+Fragments of Pericú mythology were recorded in the early 1730s.
 Shamans claimed to be able to effect supernatural cures of the sick.
 Mortuary and mourning observances were particularly elaborate.

 The people believed in an all-powerful master named Niparaya, creator of heaven and earth.
 His wife is Amayicoyondi and they had three sons.
 One is called Quaayayp, who created the race of men.
 He was later killed by them.
 The second was Acaragui.
 The third was called Wac or Tuparan, depending on the sect.